-Gatenox launched a new-generation decentralized identity wallet built on Aleph Zero – a Swiss non-profit, enterprise-ready, peer-reviewed, developer-friendly platform.
+Gatenox launches decentralized identity wallet built on Aleph Zero platform

 The wallet offers seamless, near-zero cost and one-time Know-Your-Customer (KYC), Anti-Money Laundering (AML), and Customer Due Diligence (CDD) compliance for individual use and integration by exchanges, applications, Web 3.0 services, as well as fintech and banks.